dell/omsdk/README.rst

 Dell EMC OpenManage Python SDK
 ==============================

-Dell EMC OpenManage Python Software Development Kit (SDK) is a pythonic library for programatically managing Dell EMC Servers and Chassis.
+Dell EMC OpenManage Python Software Development Kit (SDK) is a pythonic library for programmatically managing Dell EMC Servers and Chassis.
 Using this library a user can perform lifecycle operations on Dell EMC PowerEdge Servers and Blade Enclosure Chassis in Pythonic way.

 The Dell EMC OpenManage Python SDK leverages DMTF's Web Services Management standard (WS-Man) and IETF's Simple Network Management Protocol (SNMP) for managing and monitoring the Dell EMC PowerEdge branded hardware.